 Note: At this point, your beginning should still be near the side edge of the bag.
 If not, you will need to adjust the number of sc’s to center the handles to your bag.

-Round 2 – Ch-1, sc in same stitch and next 9 stitches, skip first chain, sc into the next 48 chains, skip last chain, sc into next 17 sc, skip first chain, sc into the next 48 chains, skip last chain, sc into remaining 7 sc.
+Round 2 – Ch-1, sc in same stitch and next 9 stitches, skip the first chain, sc into the next 48 chains, skip the last chain, sc into next 17 sc, skip the first chain, sc into the next 48 chains, skip the last chain, sc into remaining 7 sc.
 Sl st to beginning sc.